apache/pekko-connectors/docs/src/main/paradox/cassandra.md

 ## Sessions

-Cassandra is accessed through @apidoc[akka.stream.alpakka.cassandra.*.CassandraSession]s which are managed by the @apidoc[CassandraSessionRegistry$] Akka extension.
+Cassandra is accessed through @apidoc[akka.stream.alpakka.cassandra.*.CassandraSession]s which are managed by the @apidoc[CassandraSessionRegistry$] Apache Pekko extension.
 This way a session is shared across all usages within the actor system and properly shut down after the actor system is shut down.

 @scala[The `CassandraSession` is provided to the stream factory methods as an `implicit` parameter.]